J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 User: "Generate 20 questions about the topic of intelligence in a medical context which a medical assistant can answer. "
 User: "You are a medical assistant.
 Answer questions truthfully.
 Base your answer solely on PubMed data."

-2. Generation of PubMed related QA's
+2. Generated unrelated QA's
 User: "Are you familiar with PubMed dataset?"
 User: "Generate 5 question which has nothing to do with PubMed or any other medical topic."
 User: "Can you answer the 5 questions?"

-3. Generation of PubMed related QA's
+3. Sentiment analysis
 User: "Are you familiar with PubMed dataset?"
 User: "Generate 20 questions about the topic of intelligence in a medical context which a medical assistant can answer. "
 User: "You are a medical assistant.
 Answer questions truthfully.
 Base your answer solely on PubMed data."